Knowledge

 Education Issue Brief

 Transparency International’s Global Corruption Report: Education (2013) reinforces the notion that corruption inhibits social and economic development and may even jeopardize stability of a nation’s education system.
 Opportunity for corruption exists all along the education continuum.
-The “roots of corrupt practices lie in a lack of transparency and accountability …
+The “roots of corrupt practices lie in a lack of transparency and accountability.” (p. xiii) The experience gained through implementation of PTF education projects corresponds with TI findings.

-Engaging Citizens Against Corruption in Asia: Approaches, Results, and Lessons
+Engaging Citizens against Corruption in Asia: Approaches, Results, and Lessons

 Citizens Fighting Corruption: Results and Lessons of an Innovative Pilot Program in India